kampute/http-client/src/Kampute.HttpClient/README.md

 using Kampute.HttpClient;
 using Kampute.HttpClient.Json;

-using var client = new HttpRestClient();
+// Create a new instance of the HttpRestClient using var client = new HttpRestClient();

-// Configure the client to accept JSON responses. client.AcceptJson();
+// Configure the client to accept JSON responses, using System.Text.Json library.
+// This is an extension method provided by the Kampute.HttpClient.Json package. client.AcceptJson();

-// Perform a GET request
+// Perform a GET request.
+// The GetAsync<TResponse> method will automatically deserialize the JSON response
-var data = await client.GetAsync<MyModel>("https://api.example.com/resource");
+// into the specified MyModel type. var data = await client.GetAsync<MyModel>("https://api.example.com/resource");
 ```